+During the year ended December 31, 2022, CCN received 38% of total revenue from the United Nations Environment Programme under four separate agreements and 19% of its total support and revenue from the U.S Agency for International Development.
 During the year ended December 31, 2021, CCN received 37% of its total support and revenue from the United Nations Environment Programme under four separate agreements.
 CCN relies on the support of grantors to ensure the continuing programs and operations of CCN.
-Any significant reduction in funding from this grantor may impact CCN's ability to carry out its programs and other activities.
+Any significant reduction in funding from these grantors may impact CCN's ability to carry out its programs and other activities.